andrewowest/LOOP/README.md

 ### The MemoryConsolidator
 Automatically promotes important content across tiers based on:
-- Bayesian importance scores
+- Bayesian weighting
 - Mention frequency
 - User emphasis (e.g., "!" or CAPS)
 - Explicit hypnotize commands

 ### The Hypnotize Command
-A novel mechanism for **behavioral programming** and direct memory injection.
+A novel mechanism for behavioral programming and direct memory injection.
 Just like real hypnosis, you can implant directives that alter the agent's behavior, not just store facts.

 **Command syntax:**
 ```